 The general rule is that you will pay estimated tax for the current tax year if both of the following apply:

-- You expect to owe at least $1,000 in tax for the current tax year after subtracting your withholdings and credits.
+1. You expect to owe at least $1,000 in tax for the current tax year after subtracting your witholdings and credits.

 Penalty figured separately for each required payment: You may incur more than one penalty, as the penalty is figured separately for each installment due date.
 Therefore, you may owe a penalty for an earlier due date even if you paid enough tax later to make up the underpayment (because even though you “caught up” on what you owed, you are still penalized for missing the payment when it was due).
 This is true even if you are due a refund when you file your tax return.
 However, you may be able to reduce or eliminate the penalty by using the annualized income installment method.
 For further instructions see Pub.
 505- Tax Withholding and Estimated Tax.

-If you do need to file Form 2210 you can find the form within the Federal Section > Payments and Estimates section of our program.
+If you do need to file Form 2210 you can find the form within the program by going to:

 For additional Information: